stephencweiss/stephencharlesweiss.com/content/blog/2019-12-15/graphql-aliases.md

 For a long time, my site has been fueled by a single graphql query.
 The site is a single page that is a running list of all my blog posts.

-The more I write, the more unweildly the site becomes.
+The more I write, the more unwieldy the site becomes.
 While adding search helped, I've got plans to add pagination and other pages in the future.

 Before that could become a reality, I needed a way to pull back different data in different contexts.